CybTekk-LLP/StoneTEKK-Contact-Picker-API/README.md

 We welcome contributions to improve the app!

 1. Fork the repository and create a new branch for your feature.
+2. Running `npm i` and `npm run start` will make the React app started on `localhost:3000`.
-2. Submit a pull request with detailed descriptions of your changes.
+3. Submit a pull request with detailed descriptions of your changes.

 If you encounter issues or have suggestions, please open an issue in the repository.